ChrisxHur/Best-Selling-Video-Games-of-All-Time/README.md

 ### Results and Findings
-1. Minecraft remains the top selling video game of all time, far exceding the previous title (GTA 5) by over 60 million copies sold
+1. Minecraft remains the top selling video game of all time, far exceding the previous title (GTA 5) by over 60 million copies sold.
 2. Titles released in multi-platforms generally see the most success in video game copies sold.
 When it comes to indivdual platforms, wii seems to have the most games sold.
 If you want to maximize the amount of sales, it is best to release titles for multiple platforms.
 3. Nintendo is by far the publisher with the highest amount of total sales, followed by Rockstar Games, and then Xbox Game Studios.